HMEaton-JS/ReactCode/README.md

 ======================================
 1. Used PxBlue and material-ui wherever required.

-2. Custom implementation of ScoreCard Component was required prior to get the list of cards
+2. Custom implementation of ScoreCard Component is added as part of Library

 3. Created new custom ScoreCard component.
-Refer code of this component at src/ScoreCard.js.
-Refer usage of this component at https://github.com/pxblue/component-library/blob/dev/reactnative/docs/scorecard.md
+Refer readme file for usage of this component https://github.com/HMEaton-JS/ReactLib/blob/master/README.md

-4. To get the list of Cards, used 'Grid' layout of 'ScoreCard' component embedding 'Hero' and 'HeroBanner' components.

-5. InfoListItem component from PxBlue used to get Footer of ScoreCard.

 Recommendations
 ---------------
-1. As per the current requirement, the size of Hero items is fixed.
-Code can be improved to include more number of Hero items can be dynamic.
+1. Currently HeroBanner component doesnot support one Hero item.
+The usage should support one component as well.

 2. The value of 'children' and 'badge' parameter provided in ScoreCardList can be optimized as seperate components.